ASP.NET Core Hosting Models

 • Hosting Models (Mainly for IIS)

-• How: The app runs inside the IIS worker process (w3wp.exe).
+• In-Process: The app runs inside the IIS worker process (w3wp.exe).
+Best performance.

-• How: The app runs in its own process (dotnet.exe), and IIS acts as a classic reverse proxy.
+• Out-of-Process: The app runs in its own process (dotnet.exe), and IIS acts as a classic reverse proxy.

 • Containerization (Docker)

-• What: Packaging an application and its dependencies into a standardized, isolated unit (a container).
+• What: Packaging an application and its dependencies into a standardized, isolated unit.

 Core Concepts